-In addition, for their Power Up Special this week, Mr. Russell and I will be working with students to address the second part of their Exploration Project: Part II- Exploration: NOW Key Idea: What current explorations are having a significant impact on our society/world?
+Part II- Exploration: NOW Key Idea: What current explorations are having a significant impact on our society/world?
 Why?
 How?
-Goal: Create a photo-journal highlighting at least 3 over-arching ideas that answer the questions.
+Goal: Create another page in your photo-journal/scrapbook highlighting at least 3 over-arching ideas that answer the questions.

 On Thursday, September 5th, 2013 students were introduced to a cart littered with various objects and told to "...draw what you see."
 Below you will find the cart and their "perceptions" of what they saw.
 After about 8 minutes, students were told to put pencils down, stand up, push in chairs, and take a silent gallery walk to observe the illustrations of their peers.
 A very interesting discussion ensued about perspective, conflict, truth, and interpretation.
 You'll notice that some students focused on just one or several items, while others were meticulously trying to recreate the entire cart, and still others drew people in front of the cart, blocking their view.
 Some students didn't even draw any items on the cart!
 Amazing to notice just how differently we all "see" the world around us!
 Please ask your child what their "take" on the exercise may have been.
 It was a great way to end the week!